7 min read.

 Imagine if you are able to identify your emotions and why you’re feeling them, and then be able to maximize the positive ones, while minimizing the impact of the negative ones.
 Wouldn’t that be a good skill to have?

 Negative self-talk, on the other hand, is something we are allowed to completely destroy.
 It is unproductive and detrimental to our mental health.
 There are no benefits that come from talking negatively and pessimistically to yourself.
-None at all.
-Notta.
-Nothing.
-In Automatic Negative Thoughts Therapy, patients are trained to squash the ANTs that crawl around in their minds.
+In Automatic Negative Thoughts (ANT) Therapy, patients are trained to squash the ANTs that crawl around in their minds.
 So go ahead, you have permission to kill those ANTs.

 Look, I understand.
 Being responsible for your own emotions can be intimidating because there’s nothing else you can blame other than yourself if you’ve behaved poorly, and that’s a hard pill to swallow.
 But that is also where you can start building your strength to take control.
 That is how you enable yourself to be the chef who creates their own dish, rather than the cook who follows a recipe.

 So yes, EQ is definitely a thing, if not one of the most important things to living a meaningful life.
 It teaches us to break past the surface level and become self-aware of who you are and what your deep desires are.
-It is about being able to recognize your strengths and weaknesses, to lean in towards what you’re already good at, while being comfortable with admitting what you’re not so good at.
+It is about being able to recognize your strengths and weaknesses, to lean in towards what you’re already good at, while being comfortable with admitting to that which you’re not.

-Increasing your EQ is not just about being emotional.
-It is about taking control of your mind, body, and spirit.
-It is about developing profound relationships with the people you love, and meaningful connections with your peers and mentors.
-It is about being able to act in spite of what you’re feeling, disallowing the negative emotions to turn into an unwanted behavior.
+Increasing your EQ is not just about being emotional or being nice.
+It is about better managing your mind, body, and spirit so you can live as your unapologetic self rather than bending over backwards for everyone.
+It is about developing profound relationships with the people who do support you.
+It is about having a bias towards action in spite of what you’re feeling so that the negative emotions doesn’t turn into unwanted behavior.
 It is about discovering what truly matters to you and your well-being.

-I’m sure we’ve all experienced being told that we have to be a certain somebody, have certain things, control or manipulate certain things around us in order to be a happy, successful human (damn you, marketing companies!).
-But anytime anyone chases those external sources of happiness, they almost always end up disappointed.
+I’m sure we’ve all experienced being told that we have to be a certain someone or have control over certain things in order to be a happy, successful human (damn you, marketing companies!).
+But anytime anyone chases those external sources of happiness, or follow someone else’s ‘shoulds,’ they almost always end up disappointed.
 They go into a crisis.
 They then question everything.

-I spent all this time going after this thing I thought I wanted and I’m here, but why do I still feel like something is missing?
+I spent all this time going after this thing I thought I wanted and I’m here, so why do I still feel like something is missing?

 There may be multiple reasons, but one of them is most likely because they wanted an external material to satisfy their internal feelings.
-It might help the surface level, giving them that quick “high,” but it’s way more effective to feed the roots of the tree rather than just its leaves.
+What people really want is a particular set of emotions.
+What you want, or be, or have is all because of the emotion you believe to be associated to that desire.
+It might help the surface level to get that more tangible thing for that quick “high,” but it’s way more effective to feed the roots of the tree rather than just its leaves.

 We are human (or are we dancers?
 I’m on my knees looking for the answers too, Brandon!), and we are emotional beings.
-Everything we see, do, and touch is an experience of emotions constructed within our minds based on observation.
+Everything we see, do, and touch is an experience of emotions constructed by our observations.

 Being able to manage them will result in better, more meaningful connections with that friend you wish you were closer with or that boyfriend or girlfriend that got away or is slipping through your fingers.
 Or that coworker that produces good work, but always gets under your skin.
 Or those potential partners or customers that you could work with to expand your business.
 Having a strong EQ will help with all of that.